rubocop/ruby-style-guide/README.md

   ```

 * <a name="no-1.8-if-syntax"></a>
-  Never use `if x: ...` - as of Ruby 1.9 it has been removed.
+  Do not use `if x: ...` - as of Ruby 1.9 it has been removed.
 Use the ternary
   operator instead.
 <sup>[[link](#no-1.8-if-syntax)]</sup>